ccc484/cs305_Mod5/README.md

 Hopefully this code can generate images as beautiful as the music sent through it.
 > Music is the strongest form of magic.

+### Hypothetical Module
+I plan to add a module about how to sucessfully work as a team on a project.

 ## Licensing
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License